How do I prepare my music for mixing?

 Do I have to pay extra for mix revisions?

-Mix-revisions are included because I want you to be absolutely happy with the results.
-There's no limit for all reasonable revision requests.
-Only very few limitations apply, which are laid out in the Terms & Conditions.
+I want you to be absolutely happy with the results.
+That's why all revisions are included, within 1 month from the completion of the first mix.
+The details are laid out in the Terms & Conditions.

 So, why not request a quote?